henrikkv/leo-bindings/README.md

     []
 );
 ```
-The generated bindings are available at `projectname_bindings::projectname_aleo::*` in rust.
+The generated bindings are available at `projectname_bindings::projectname_testnet::*` in rust.
 See how to create accounts and use credits.aleo in `examples/token/tests/simple_test.rs`.

 Add this to `.gitignore` if you want to publish the bindings: